suchetamahato/Microsoft-Power-BI/README.md

 In this project, I imported the dataset and undertook the tasks of data importing, data cleaning, data transformation, and dashboard building in Microsoft Power BI.
 I evaluated the busiest times, sales performance, best sellers, and worst sellers to maximize revenue and customer satisfaction in the pizza business.

-pproach:
+APPROACH FOLLOWED:

-✔ KPIs to know whether the company is achieving its objective or not.
+- KPIs to know whether the company is achieving its objective or not.
 ✔ The cumulative total of sales to understand the growth of the business.
 ✔ The inventory management of different stores.
 ✔ Finding out the special days and seasons during which sales are high.